YinHK-gameDev/unity-learn/scripting cheestsheet/object/gameobject/README.md

 > **GetComponent()**  should be declared in **`void start()`**

-This returns the component of Type type if the game object has one attached (inspecter 中的component).
+This returns the component of Type type if the game object has one attached (component in inspector).

 https://docs.unity3d.com/ScriptReference/GameObject.GetComponent.html